umbraroze/ConmanDictionary/README.md

 It's trying to target the open .NET APIs/platforms whenever possible.

-Some choice frameworks we've needed so far:
+Aside of the standard C# stuff, here are some choice Nugettable packages the project has needed so far:

- - Avalonia
+* Avalonia
- - ReactiveUI
+* ReactiveUI
- - System.CommandLine
+* System.CommandLine
+* NUnit

 ## Quick build instructions

-There used to be quick build instructions for the Java version.
+As of now, all I can say "just use `dotnet build` or build the thing with Visual Studio." ...I'm not sure there's an actual reason to do that as of now, however!

-However, the 2.0 total rewrite is *NOT* yet functional.
+The 2.0 total C# rewrite is *NOT* yet functional.
 At all.
-Just, uh, hold off on that, please.

-I am a total C# newbie and I have absolutely no idea how to build this project in anything other than Visual Studio.
-`dotnet build` or something along those lines seems to work.
-Kinda.
-I think.
+Well, there's some code, but it doesn't really do much yet for the end-user.

+If you absolutely need the Java branch, you need to grab it from the appropriate Git tag (`1.0X_JDESKTOP`) and then build it using Apache Maven.
+It *should* still work. ...Unless things have changed *really* dramatically in Java land since 2013.

 ## Source organisation

-Currently, the application is split in two different packages:
+Currently, the application is split in a few different packages:

 ### ConmanDictionary

 The GUI application.
 Doesn't have much yet, unfortunately.

+Planned functionality:

+* The usual dictionary editing and management commands
+* Word class and category editors
+* Notepad editor
+* Merge dictionaries

 ### DictTool

-A command-line tool for handing .dictx files.
+A command-line tool for handing `.dictx` files.
 Not much here either.
-Will be initially used as the test tool for seeing how file handling works.
+Will be initially used as a development aid and a test tool for seeing how file handling works.

+Some of the planned command-line functionality:

+* Validate `.dictx` document against schema
+* Merge `.dictx` files
+* Convert `.dictx` to plain text `dictd` files

 ### DictionaryDocument (ConmanDictX.dll)

-Code that deals with the .dictx dictionary files and the application data model.
+Classes representing the data model of dictionary documents, with code for saving and loading `.dictx` files, and validating the `.dictx` document contents against the schema definition.

 ### Legacy stuff